sahaspondon102/wing-cfd-study/README.md

 ## Objective

-Investigate the aerodynamic characteristics of different wing planforms using CAD modelling and CFD simulation.
+Learn & Investigate the aerodynamic characteristics of different wing planforms using CAD modelling and CFD simulation.

 ## Wing Types to be investigated